Labour: Government should publish legal advice on P&O

 Labour is urging the Government to publish the legal advice it received on whether P&O broke the law when it sacked 800 workers.

-The Opposition asked whether there are legal moves ministers could take to reverse the decision to make so many workers redundant without consultation.
+The Opposition asked if there are legal moves ministers could take to reverse the decision to make so many staff redundant without consultation.

-Labour also published analysis of data it said reveals P&O Ferries has received £38.3m in Government contracts since December 2018.
+It also published analysis of data it said shows P&O Ferries has received £38.3m in Government contracts since December 2018.

-The party’s leader Sir Keir Starmer called on the Government to suspend its contracts with P&O Ferries and its owners DP World over the sacking of its workers until the situation is resolved.
+Protesters are set to march on the Tory Party conference on Saturday for another day of demonstrations against the move.

-Labour said public procurement and taxpayers’ money should be used to promote good working practices and decent conditions.
+Demonstrators will gather at Comedy Carpet near Blackpool Tower on Saturday, as speakers including Prime Minister Boris Johnson and Home Secretary Priti Patel are due to address the forum.

-It also called for the removal of DP World from the Government’s Transport Advisory Group.
+Labour leader Sir Keir Starmer also called on the Government to suspend its contracts with the ferries giant, and its owners DP World, until the situation is resolved.

 “If one company can divest itself of responsibility for its workforce, and the Government don’t blink, others have room to do the same.